jnk0le/AVR-UART-lib/README.md

 - 1 - LF
 - 2 - CRLF (default)

-In case of reinitializing uart on the fly (especially with non-constant ubbr) try to use uart_reint() or define USART_NO_DIRTY_HACKS macro.
+In case of reinitializing uart on the fly (especially with non-constant ubbr) try to use uart_reint().

 Any used external IO pin have to be accesible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a control IO with this lib)